iusvar/typemill-thesaurus/README.md

 # About typemill-thesaurus

-The dictionary is a plugin for searching for synonyms and the meaning of a word for [Typemill](https://github.com/typemill/typemill)
+The `thesaurus` is a plugin for searching for synonyms and the meaning of a word for [Typemill](https://github.com/typemill/typemill)

 ![Typemill Thesaurus](assets/thesaurus.gif)